DinaLo44/password-generator-pops/README.md

 # password-generator-pops

-This project consisted in creating code to generate a password that could include a minimum of 8 characters and a maximum of 128.
+This project consisted of creating code to generate a password that could include a minimum of 8 characters and a maximum of 128.

 When a user clicks on the "Generate Password" button, the application asks how many characters would like for its password to include.
 If the user chooses a number less than 8 and more than 128, an alert would come up explaining that the range length must be within the aforementioned parameters.